jem/jemdoc/README.md

 Disclaimer
 ----------
-In implementing the new features in jemdoc+MathJax, I focused on "making them just work", so I should admit that my implementations are not the most elegant ones.
+While implementing the new features in jemdoc+MathJax, I focused on "making them just work", so I should admit that my implementations are not the most elegant ones.
 Also, even though several users and I find jemdoc+MathJax is quite stable, it may contain some errors.

 Wonseok Shin